Occupy movement in the United States

-The Occupy movement began in the United States initially with the Occupy Wall Street protests in New York City, but spread to many other cities, both in the United States and worldwide.
-This list article is an alphabetical, non-chronological summary of Occupy events that have occurred in cities in the United States.
+The Occupy movement spread to many other cities in the United States and worldwide beginning with the Occupy Wall Street protests in New York City in September 2011.
+The movement sought to advance social and economic justice and different forms of democracy but each local group varied in specific aims.
+The demonstrations and encampment in New York City spread to other major and smaller cities.
+Some camps lasted through 2012.
+What follows is an alphabetical, non-chronological summary of Occupy encampments in the United States.

 Locations

 Ashland, Oregon

 Occupy Ashland included a peaceful protest and demonstration against economic inequality, corporate greed and the influence of corporations and lobbyists on government which has taken place in Ashland, Oregon, United States since October 6, 2011.
 The protests began in solidarity with the Occupy Wall Street protests in New York.
 The protests included an occupation of the downtown Plaza and a daily picket outside the JPMorgan Chase branch in Ashland.
-The deputy chief of the local police, Corey Falls, has stated that there have been "virtually no problems" with the protests and that the group has been "small and cooperative", though one arrest was made for "illegally camping in the plaza".
 Some have felt that it is possible for the Occupy Ashland group to work together with local Tea Party members, since they both have goals of reducing the power and "stranglehold" that the upper class and the government has on the rest of the population.

 The protest began on October 6 with a group of 25 protesters handing out pamphlets in front of the city's Chase Bank.
 Police were called to the scene, but the protesters followed the directions to not clutter the streets and no citations were issues by officers.
 Gene Pelham, CEO of local Ashland bank Rogue Credit Union, stated that since the start of the protests, the number of new customers accounts for the bank had doubled for the month of October.
-Several members posed a request to local City Council officials at a council meeting, requesting that all of the Council switch their choice of bank away from Bank of America.

-The 25 bank protesters and more later, numbering around 250, showed up at 3 PM in the public Plaza in Ashland to attend the opening speeches.
+The 25 bank protesters and more later, numbering around 250, showed up at 3 pm in the public Plaza in Ashland to attend the opening speeches.
 The original protest was only meant to be for two days over that weekend.
 However, the protesters ended up spending twenty-two days camped in the Plaza and also spent the days making small protest marches throughout the rest of Ashland, though these marches eventually dwindled.
 During this period, around 15 protesters were involved in the Plaza protest camp, with 40 total protesters involved in the daily marches.
 A group vote was held over the weekend of October 29 and the Occupy Ashland group members decided to lessen the amount of marches and camping in the Plaza.
 Instead, they decided to have group meetings every weekend to work on local issues, though this resulted in the loss of some members who felt that the Plaza should remain occupied, regardless of the actions of city officials.